hjorslev/HyperVBackup/README.md

 ## Description

 HyperVBackup is a PowerShell module that allows users to backup VMs from a Hyper-V host.
-The backups can be stored in a directory or compressed to a .7z file.
+The module backups can be stored in a directory or compressed to a .7z file.

 ## Installation of HyperVBackup